Medicare Diabetes Prevention Program (MDPP) - Frequently Asked Questions

 Yes.
 Existing providers with a billing system can continue to use that system for submitting claims to Medicare and are not required to purchase or establish additional infrastructure specifically for the MDPP expanded model.

-Can you re-use HCPCS G-codes on claims forms?
+Can you re-use Healthcare Common Procedure Coding System (HCPCS) G-codes on claims forms?

 Yes.
 If a beneficiary achieves a performance goal on the first session attended with the subsequent supplier, the supplier may bill both a bridge payment and the appropriate performance payment.
 However, the subsequent supplier must obtain the beneficiary’s MDPP records from the previous supplier before billing the performance payment to ensure accuracy.

-Can a third party or integrator, if properly set up under Medicare, bill for MDPP services if the program is implemented by an MDPP supplier?
+Can a third-party administrator or billing agent, if properly set up under Medicare, bill for MDPP services if the program is implemented by an MDPP supplier?

 An organization is permitted to partner with third party administrators to facilitate MDPP supplier requirements.
 However, claims preparation and submission are the responsibility of the MDPP supplier or the billing agent who furnishes the MDPP supplier’s billing and collection services.
 If requirements are met, Medicare will pay the MDPP supplier or its billing agent (if applicable).
-Additionally, the MDPP supplier is held accountable for compliance with all appropriate regulations and requirements, regardless of its use of a third party entity.
-For this situation, CMS suggests seeking counsel to determine if the third party or integrator meet the requirements.
+Additionally, the MDPP supplier is held accountable for compliance with all appropriate regulations and requirements, regardless of its use of a third-party entity.
+For this situation, CMS suggests seeking counsel to determine if the third-party administrator or billing agent meets the requirements.

 By enrolling in Medicare as an MDPP supplier and receiving performance payments, what payment amounts must the MDPP supplier make to its coaches or employees?